CountMurphy/QTalarm/README.md

 Features
 ========

--Up to 15 Customizable alarms
+- Unlimted number of customizable alarms

--Can wake up using the default sound, or any of audio / video file of your choosing.
+- Can wake up using the default sound, or any of audio / video file of your choosing.

--Custom Date alarms
+- Custom Date alarms

--Completely Cross plateform
+- Completely Cross plateform

 Licensing